 Skip to main content

-• An arbitrary number of ClusterAdmissionPolicy resources: this is how policies are defined inside Kubernetes
+• Some ClusterAdmissionPolicy resources: this is how policies are defined for Kubernetes clusters

-• An arbitrary number of PolicyServer resources: this component represents a Deployment of a Kubewarden PolicyServer.
-The policies defined by the administrators are loaded and evaluated by the Kubewarden PolicyServer
+• Some PolicyServer resources: representing a deployment of a Kubewarden PolicyServer.
+Your administrator's policies are loaded and evaluated by the Kubewarden PolicyServer

-• A Deployment of kubewarden-controller: this is the controller that monitors the ClusterAdmissionPolicy resources and interacts with the Kubewarden PolicyServer components
+• A deployment of a kubewarden-controller: this controller monitors the ClusterAdmissionPolicy resources and interacts with the Kubewarden PolicyServer components.

 Installation

-Currently, the chart depends on cert-manager.
-Make sure you have cert-manager installed before installing the kubewarden-controller chart.
+The Helm chart depends on cert-manager.
+Ensure you install cert-manager before the kubewarden-controller chart.

-You can install the latest version of cert-manager by running the following commands:
+You can install the latest version of cert-manager through Helm by running the following commands:

-The Kubewarden stack can be deployed using helm charts as follows:
+Deploy the Kubewarden stack using helm charts as follows:

 helm repo add kubewarden https://charts.kubewarden.io